KIT-IAI/pyWATTS/CONTRIBUTING.md

 # Contributing to pyWATTS

 pyWATTS is no longer maintained.
-The graph pipeline functionality of pyWATTS has been integrated into the open source python pacakge [sktime](https://www.sktime.net/en/stable/), so if you wish to use this feature and contribute code we suggest you contribute to [sktime](https://www.sktime.net/en/stable/).
+The graph pipeline functionality of pyWATTS has been integrated into the open source python package [sktime](https://www.sktime.net/en/stable/), so if you wish to use this feature and contribute code we suggest you contribute to [sktime](https://www.sktime.net/en/stable/).